Logo

 Stephen Curry is an investor in Active Faith, a Christian sports apparel brand.

-Stephen Curry suffers from keratoconus and wears contact lenses to correct his vision.
+Stephen Curry is diagnosed with keratoconus and wears contact lenses to correct his vision.

 Stephen Curry is one of the most successful players in the NBA, and has become an international celebrity, on par with four-time MVP LeBron James.